Deploy Production-ready Aidbox to Kubernetes

 service: db

-Replica installation contains all the same steps but required additional configuration
+Replica installation contains all the same steps but requires additional configuration

 Replica DB config